 Click the view larger map icon to open directly to Google maps.

-WVU Medicine Metabolic and Weight-Loss Surgery offers minimally invasive laparoscopic weight-loss surgery with a few small incisions, as well as an open surgery, if needed.
-Not all patients are candidates for minimally invasive surgery.
-Your surgeon will assess which approach suits you best during your first appointment.
+WVU Medicine Metabolic and Weight-Loss Surgery offers minimally invasive laparoscopic weight-loss surgery with a few small incisions as well as nonsurgical treatment.
+Not all patients are candidates for minimally invasive surgery or non-surgical treatment.
+Your provider will assess which weight-loss approach suits you best during your first appointment.

 - Laparoscopic Sleeve Gastrectomy

-This procedure restricts and decreases food intake through surgical removal of approximately 2/3 of the stomach.
+This weight-loss procedure restricts and decreases food intake through surgical removal of approximately 2/3 of the stomach.

 - Roux-en-Y Gastric Bypass

-This surgery reduces the size of the stomach and produces more weight loss than operations that only decrease the intake of food.
+This surgery reduces the size of the stomach and the amount of fat and calories absorbed.

 - Laparoscopic Adjustable Gastric Banding